jcoin-maarc/JCOIN-Core-Measures/codebooks/codebook.md

 ---------

+### Residential Treatment Program For Alcohol/Drugs: Number Of Nights

  ```u5a```

 **Description/Question:** [...nights were you in a residential treatment program for alcohol or drug use?]
 During the past xx days (since last assessment), how many . . .
 [Write 0 days if you have not had this experience]